domRiddle/ASF/WCF.md

 **Q:** Is this secure?

-**A:** ASF by default listens only on ```localhost``` address, which means that accessing ASF WCF from any other machine but your own is impossible.
+**A:** ASF by default listens only on ```127.0.0.1``` address, which means that accessing ASF WCF from any other machine but your own is impossible.
 Therefore, it's as secure as WCF can be.
-If you decide to change default ```localhost``` bind address to something else, such as ```0.0.0.0```, then you're supposed to set proper firewall rules **yourself** in order to allow only authorized IPs to access ASF port.
-In addition to that, server must include properly set non-zero ```SteamOwnerID```, otherwise it'll deny all client requests and respond with empty messages.
+If you decide to change default ```127.0.0.1``` bind address to something else, such as ```0.0.0.0```, then you're supposed to set proper firewall rules **yourself** in order to allow only authorized IPs to access ASF port.
+In addition to that, server must include properly set non-zero ```SteamOwnerID```, otherwise it'll refuse to execute any command, as an extra security measure.

 ---